nystudio107/craft-autocomplete/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This package requires Craft CMS ^3.0.0 or Craft CMS ^4.0.0.

 ## Usage